Star rating appeal process

 Where you wish to lodge an appeal against the Star Rating given to your business, it is advisable, in the first instance, to discuss this with the Inspecting Officer.
 This does not form part of the Appeals Process but provides the opportunity to discuss how the rating was worked out.

-If you remain unhappy, or prior to this discussion, you should submit your appeal in writing (including by email) to the Team Leader for Animal Health & Welfare.
+If you remain unhappy, or prior to this discussion, you should submit your appeal in writing (including by email) to the Team Leader for Animal Health and Welfare.

 The appeal will be considered by the Team Leader for Animal Health and Welfare.
 A decision will be issued within 21 days from the date the local authority receives the appeal.
 Where a revisit is required as part of the appeal process, a revisit fee will be payable by you (unless the appeal results in a higher rating being awarded).